Easy DIY Industrial Pantry Kitchen Shelf: Step By Step Guide

 I personally love the randomly placed hooks.
 It makes your things bounce around like they’re having one big happy pantry party, all beating to their own drum.
 Weekend party hooks!

-Boy, this would make one sweet coffee shelf with one of the coffee stencils HERE.
+• Coffee station shelf with one of the coffee stencils HERE.

 It’s a very fun pantry sign shelf with loads of industrial farmhouse charm that is so easy to build!

-Add more space with a pre-made cupboard:
+Add more kitchen storage space with a pre-made cupboard

 The original cupboard tutorial is HERE

-This fun project just about makes me think I could rebuild my entire kitchen with this look!
+All I know is, this fun project just about makes me think I could rebuild my entire kitchen with this look!

 Don’t even encourage me…